phdosilva/100_days_of_python/README.md

 I'm not starting from scratch because I've had contact with the language before.
 But now I'm starting from the basics as I never went deeper.

 ### Day 1
-- Before the challange, I was introduced to the basics of OOP, inheritance, _dunder methods_ and _duck typing_ on python.
+- Before the challange, I was introduced to the basics of OOP, inheritance, _dunder methods_ and _duck typing_ on python;
 - Started the [100DaysOfPython](https://www.udemy.com/course/100-days-of-code) Course from class 15, by test recommendation;

 ### Day 2